tasharen/ngui/Assets/NGUI/ReadMe - 3.0.0.txt

 - FIX: Atlas maker will now respect textures that were imported with a non-native size.
 - FIX: Atlas maker will no longer change so many import settings on source textures.
 - FIX: Make Pixel Perfect is now undoable.
+- FIX: You can once again rename sprites in the atlas.

 2.7.0:
 - NEW: Added a way to resolve all Depth/Z issues.
 Check your UIPanels and enable Depth Sorting.